DynamicGenetics/Epicosm_legacy/README.md

 **=== MRC Integrative Epidemiology Unit, University of Bristol, UK ===**

 **tl;dr:** put [1] Twongo_Docker_Launcher, [2] Twitter credentials file, and [3] user_list into a folder
-and run Twongo_Docker_Launcher by double clicking it, or running it on the command line.
+and run Twongo_Docker_Launcher by double clicking it, or run it on the command line.

 **Contents.**
 1.1 Running with docker.